smart-data-models/dataModel.OpenChannelManagement/Spillway/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     spillwayType:
       description: 'The type of the spillway.
 In the case of “Specified Spillway”, only “Elevation – discharge” curve is required.
-Enum:''Broad-Crested, Ogee, Sharp-Crested, Specified Spillway''.'
+Enum:''Broad-Crested, Ogee, Sharp-Crested, Specified Spillway'''
       enum:
         - Broad-Crested
         - Ogee
         - Sharp-Crested
-        - 'Specified Spillway'
+        - Specified Spillway
       type: string
       x-ngsi:
         type: Property
     spillwayWidth:
-      description: 'The width of the spillway (m).
-Only for ''Broad-Crested'' type'
+      description: The width of the spillway (m).
+Only for 'Broad-Crested' type
       minimum: 0
       type: number
       x-ngsi:
         type: Property
-        units: meters.
+        units: meters
     tag:
-      description: 'An optional text string used to qualify an item'
+      description: An optional text string used to qualify an item
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be Spillway.'
+      description: NGSI Entity Type.
+It has to be Spillway
       enum:
         - Spillway
       type: string
       x-ngsi:
         type: Property
     waterDischarge:
-      description: 'The discharge over the spillway (Q)'
+      description: The discharge over the spillway (Q)
       minimum: 0
       type: number
       x-ngsi: